awesomeWM/awesome/docs/90-FAQ.md

     $ awesome-client 'awesome.restart()'

-You can also send the `SIGHUP` signal to the awesome process.
+You can also send the `SIGHUP` signal to the Awesome process.
 Find the PID using `ps`, `pgrep` or use `pkill`:

   $ pkill -HUP awesome

-You can quit awesome by using "Mod4+Shift+q" keybinding or by selecting quit in the menu.
+You can quit Awesome by using "Mod4+Shift+q" keybinding or by selecting quit in the menu.
 You could call `awesome.quit` either from the Lua prompt widget, or by passing it to `awesome-client`.

     $ echo 'awesome.quit()' | awesome-client

-You can also send the `SIGINT` signal to the awesome process.
+You can also send the `SIGINT` signal to the Awesome process.
 Find the PID using `ps`, `pgrep` or use `pkill`:

     $ pkill -INT awesome

-### Why awesome doesn't use my own brand new config?
+### Why Awesome doesn't use my own brand new config?

-If awesome cannot find `$XDG_CONFIG_HOME/awesome/rc.lua`, or fails to load it, it falls back to using `/etc/xdg/awesome/rc.lua` (you haven't edited it, I hope, have you?).
+If Awesome cannot find `$XDG_CONFIG_HOME/awesome/rc.lua`, or fails to load it, it falls back to using `/etc/xdg/awesome/rc.lua` (you haven't edited it, I hope, have you?).
 Even if `awesome --check` hasn't reported any error, it only means that your `rc.lua` is syntactically correct, but absence of runtime errors is not guaranteed.
-Moreover, awesome could apply half of your config then encounter an error and load stock one, and that could lead to bizzare result, like two sets of tags.
+Moreover, Awesome could apply half of your config then encounter an error and load stock one, and that could lead to bizarre result, like two sets of tags.
 See the next entry on how to find out where the problem lurks.

 ### Where are logs, error messages or something?

-When hacking your own configuration, something inevitably would go wrong. awesome prints error messages to its `stderr` stream.
+When hacking your own configuration, something inevitably would go wrong.
+Awesome prints error messages to its `stderr` stream.
 When run with usual `$ startx`, it'd be printed right in tty.
 If you use something more complicated (some kind of DM, like kdm or gdm), stderr is usually redirected somewhere else.
 To see where, run the following command:

     $ ls -l /proc/$(pidof awesome)/fd/2

-There's handy way to run awesome and redirect both its standard output and error streams to files:
+There's handy way to run Awesome and redirect both its standard output and error streams to files:

     exec /usr/bin/awesome >> ~/.cache/awesome/stdout 2>> ~/.cache/awesome/stderr

-If you put it into `.xinitrc` (for `startx`) or `~/.xsession`, you'll be able to watch (with `tail -f`) everything right from awesome.
+If you put it into `.xinitrc` (for `startx`) or `~/.xsession`, you'll be able to watch (with `tail -f`) everything right from Awesome.

 ### Why does Mod4 "swallow" succeeding key presses?